jfcherng-sublime/ST-RichFormatCodes/README.md

 ## Usage

-- From the command palette, find commands begin with `RichFormatCodes`
+- From the command palette, find commands begin with `RichFormatCodes: Copy Rich Codes`
-- Or, find `RichFormatCodes` in the right click context menu